jay-bman725/jaymakesvideos-website/README.md

 ### Features
 - **Without JavaScript**: Access to all content links, social media, and basic information
-- **With JavaScript**: Full interactive experience including theme customization, gradient effects, and smooth navigation
+- **With JavaScript**: Full interactive experience including theme customization, theme effects, and smooth navigation

 Any modern browser will work, with Chrome and Chromium-based browsers providing the best experience.